© pillerss/stock.adobe.com

 Once you start walking, you’ll notice typical newsstands, kiosks selling souvenirs, cafes, restaurants, fruit and flowershops.
 The architecture can be quite stunning.
 A clear example is the asian themed Casa Bruno Cuadros (La Rambla, Nº 82), a very peculiar landmark featuring umbrellas in the façade.

-As the walk progresses, more untraditional establishments and peculiar characters start to appear, such as the human statues and street performers, a must see spectacle in La Rambla.
+As the walk progresses, more untraditional establishments and peculiar characters start to appear, such as the human statues and street performers, a must see spectacle in Barcelona.

 Tips to visit La Rambla